-- Additional planning of learning programmes. - Provision of different learning materials or specialist equipment. - Additional staff training. - Group support on a regular basis.
+- Additional planning of learning programmes. - Provision of different learning materials or specialist equipment. - · Additional staff training. - · Group support on a regular basis. - SENDCO to complete assessments, communicate with Year Heads and add information to Tier 2 investigation.

-3d.
+4d.
 Stage 2

 Where students fail to make adequate progress, despite additional provision at School Action, then the school will seek the advice and involvement of external support services.

 They will be requested to: